saurabhterna/terraform-oci/Module-2/3. High Availability Website/Deployment Steps.md

      ```
      Replace `<repository-url>` with the actual URL of the GitHub repository.

+     Replace the values with your actual OCI credentials and configuration in provider.tf and variable.tf.

 2. **Initialize Terraform:**
    - Run the following commands:
      ```shell